syarul/detect-reserved-keywords/README.md

     -V, --version          output the version number
-    -e, --es <version>     Ecmascript dialects version either: 3, 5 or 6 -f, --file <file.js>   javascript file reference, ie: -f jsFileWithReserveWords.js -d, --dir <directory>  parse all *.js files in a directory
+    -e, --es <version>     Ecmascript dialects version either: 3, 5 or 6 -f, --file <file.js>   javascript file reference, ie: -f jsFileWithReserveWords.js -d, --dir <directory>  parse all *.js files in a directory recursively

 # To use the cli
 type in your console